 Platforms like Uber and Lyft represent just a fraction of California’s independent contractor workforce.
 In Los Angeles, contract workers exist across many industries including music & film, news media, information technology and beyond and law makers untangling which job roles apply and which don’t can be confusing.
 Here is how freelancers can be affected.

-Classifying rideshare drivers as employees could set a dangerous legal precedent across America if other states pursue similar measures.
+Classifying rideshare drivers as employees could have set a dangerous legal precedent across America if other states pursue similar measures.
 Dangerous that is, to the profits of ride-hailing companies who depend on reducing costs and liabilities to ensure a nimble and flexible business model.
 From New York to Washington to Florida, state governments seeking measures popular with its citizens could have a profound impact on the business model that made Uber and Lyft so successful.

 On August 19, Uber pushed an alert message to its drivers: “Ridesharing in CA may be suspended”.
 While this brings a lot of short term uncertainty, investors believe Uber and Lyft will “go to the mat” on this issue.
 Armies of lawyers and lobbyists will be engaged to triple up efforts to give ridesharing companies an exemption from Senate bill AB-5.